http://www.scoop.co.nz/mason/stories/WO0403/S00215.htm

 by Major Doug Rokke; prove conclusively that the United

 States government and military were aware from 1943, of the genocidal and omnicidal nature of DU weapons.
-A memorandum dated 30th October 1943, received
+A memorandum dated 30th October 1943,

-battlefield.
-It was a blueprint for
+weapon on the battlefield.
+It was a

-depleted uranium weaponry.
+blueprint for depleted uranium weaponry.

 The aforesaid memorandum describing the property of DU